yuvisingh01/beespokeai/README.md

-# Beespoke.ai
+# Ecomm

-Welcome to Beespoke.ai, a Flutter app that utilizes the Fake Store API to display a wide range of products.
+Welcome to Ecomm, a Flutter app that utilizes the Fake Store API to display a wide range of products.
 This app is designed to provide a seamless shopping experience with features such as product search, category filtering, a user-friendly navigation drawer, and stunning login, signup, and password reset screens.

 ## Table of Contents